Texas governor signs strict abortion law that sparked protests

 "When Governor Perry signed the bill, he signaled a clear break with Texas families," Davis said in a statement, adding that Perry was siding with "special interests" over women's health.

-Supporters of abortion rights have vowed to challenge the law in court.
+Supporters of abortion rights have vowed to immediately challenge the new law in court.

 "We believe parts of this law are unconstitutional and are working to stop it from taking effect," Cecile Richards, President of Planned Parenthood Action Fund, said in a post on twitter.
 Planned Parenthood is the nation's largest abortion provider.